mouradsap/cloud-marketing-recommendation-ui-snippet/README.md

 ## Description

-This code sample enables the consumption of the [SAP Marketing Recommendation Cache service](https://api.sap.com/api/API_MKT_RECOMMENDATION_SRV/resource) to display of products in a carousel that can be used by a commerce web shop.
+This code sample enables the consumption of the [SAP Marketing Recommendation Cache service](https://api.sap.com/api/API_MKT_RECOMMENDATION_SRV/resource) to display products in a carousel that can be used by a commerce web shop.
 The recommendations come from SAP Marketing Cloud and pass through a data buffer layer that resides on the SAP Cloud Platform.

 With the help of the HTML code snippet, and mandatory parameters, the sample JavaScript makes a call to get recommendations, followed by another call to get the associated product master data.
 The recommendations are then displayed within a carousel using [slick-carousel](https://github.com/kenwheeler/slick).